PhilippvK/stm32-tflm-mnist/README.md

 Moreover, the input can be taken either from the touchscreen, enabling us to draw the digits ourselves, or from images showing digits loaded from the memory card.

+You may also be interested in our wrapper repository [stm32-tflm-demos](https://github.com/PhilippvK/stm32-tflm-demos) for further details.

 ## Build
 ### Project configuration
 Firstly, you have to choose whether you want to use the board's touchscreen to draw and recognize digits real-time, or load pre-recorded samples from the SD card.
 You make this choice by setting ```FAKE_TOUCH``` on line 72 in ```CMakeLists.txt``` to either ON or OFF.